 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Pitt, see our tuition and fees and room and board pages.

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At Pitt, approximately 53% of students took out student loans averaging $10,033 a year.
-That adds up to $40,132 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Pitt, approximately 51% of students took out student loans averaging $10,248 a year.
+That adds up to $40,992 over four years for those students.

-Location of University of Pittsburgh - Pittsburgh Campus
+Get more details about the location of University of Pittsburgh - Pittsburgh Campus.

 Contact details for Pitt are given below.